team-friendo/signalboost/README.md

 >>> secrets.token_hex(32)
 ```

-Errors doing this usually relate to systems with multiple python versions installed so sometimes specifiying `python3` solves for that.
+> Hint: Errors doing this usually relate to systems with multiple python versions installed so sometimes specifiying `python3` solves for that.

 # Developer Guide <a name="#developer-guide"></a>